 The application for Top Scholar Awards is the same as the South Carolina Honors College application.
 Students are highly encouraged to apply for general admission by October 15, but the deadline for the Honors College/Top Scholars application is November 15.

 Students applying to the Honors College must submit the Honors College/Top Scholars application.
-They must also submit two letters of recommendation and official SAT or ACT scores sent directly from College Board or ACT.
+They must also submit two letters of recommendation and self-report SAT or ACT scores.
 We also highly encourage you to submit a copy of your resume, but it is optional.

 No. Only first-year students who are either permanent residents or citizens of the United States are eligible for the Top Scholar awards.

 The top 20 percent of applicants are reviewed by a committee of more than 30 faculty members from a variety of disciplines across campus.
 Using a holistic review process, the review committee looks for evidence of academic achievement, leadership potential, a commitment to serving others, intellectual curiosity, high school course rigor, genuine interest in the university, and letters of recommendation.

 Applicants are notified in late January if they are selected as Top Scholar Candidates.
 The top 50 in-state applicants and top 45 out-of-state applicants will be invited to a mandatory interview weekend in order to move forward in the selection process.

 This year's in-state interview weekend is February 23-25, 2019.
 The out-of-state interview weekend is March 2-4, 2019.